benjamincmorris/personal-site/content/home/accomplishments.md

   certificate_url = ""
   date_start = ""
   date_end = ""
-  description = "Caregivers’ desire to communicate successfully, and callibrate to their child's nascent linguistic knowledge, may play a powerful role in structuring children’s input in order to support language learning."
+  description = """Caregivers’ desire to communicate successfully, and callibrate to their child's nascent linguistic knowledge, may play a powerful role in structuring children’s input in order to support language learning."""

 [[item]]
   organization = ""